-When can I enroll in or switch a Medicare supplement plan in 2024?
+When can I enroll in or switch a Medicare supplement plan?

 One of your options to add additional coverage to your original Medicare insurance is to enroll in a Medicare supplement plan.
 Depending on your individual medical and financial needs, enrolling in one of the 8 standardized Medigap policies (available in all states except MA, MN, WI) may be the best way to ensure you can continue to see your doctor, and to rest assured that most if not all of your medical costs will be taken care of when you are on Medicare.